David-TC13/project4-journalism_subjectivity/README.md

 The war is a fatal socio-economical event, not just local, even global and within the new paradigm of interconnected society, every imbalance affect the rest of the ecosystem of the society.
 In this aspect, it's been develope a new kind of war which involves how to influence as many people as possible to obtain the purpose; in this sense, broadcast corporation have an active rol.

-We can see that, for example, BBC and Al-Jazeera became part of this "game"; the proper use of a word, or the repetition of it, can become fundamental to transmit the idea underlying on a news, or, the opposite, the lack of them, can match with trying to hide some details of a news giving importance to another ones.
+We can see that, for example, BBC and Al-Jazeera became part of this "game"; the proper use of a word, the repetition of it, can become fundamental to transmit the idea underlying on a news, or,instead, the opposite, the lack of them, can match with trying to hide some details of a news giving importance to another ones.

 In this case, misusing the "main actors's name" could be interpreted as a way to not to create "heroes and villains" war, putting focus in two fronts : Ukraine and Russia.